sda.api.load#

 list_all_tests()

-Discover available test identifiers.
+Discover available test identifiers from local synced folders.

 load_test()